 You may also be prescribed an anti-epilepsy drug such as pregabalin.

-If your anxiety is severe, a benzodiazepine such clonazepam may be prescribed.
-This is for short-term or intermittent use.
+If your anxiety is severe, a benzodiazepine such as clonazepam may be prescribed.
+This is for short-term or occasional use.

 Referral to a specialist

-Your GP may refer you to a mental health specialist such as a psychiatrist or clinical psychologist.
-A referral usually happens if your symptoms don't improve after CBT, medication and connecting with a support group.
+Your GP may refer you to a mental health specialist such as a psychiatrist or psychologist.
+This can happen if your symptoms do not improve with CBT, group support or medicine.

-The specialist will carry out an assessment and create a treatment plan to help you manage your symptoms.
+The specialist will assess you and create a treatment plan to help you manage your symptoms.